Julien Perrichon

 All of Perrichon's surviving music is for lute.
 It includes dances in the prevailing styles, such as courantes, galliards, voltas, as well as preludes.
-Most of his music was published after his death, and it attained unusually wide distribution, appearing in Germany and England as well as his native France.
-Michael Praetorius included his music in a collection in Germany, mentioning in prose his high quality as a composer.
-John Dowland included some of his music in an English collection, inadvertently attributing it to his father Jehan.
+Most of his music was published after his death, and it was distributed in Germany and England, as well as his native France.
+Michael Praetorius included his music in a collection in Germany.
+Robert Dowland included one of his corantos in the English collection Varietie of Lute-lessons (1610), inadvertently attributing it to his father Jehan.